 Team LandAid did a spectacular job in organising the whole event in London.
 A total of 308 people from the property industry turned up to spend a night between the cricket club benches.
 Each participant was issued two carton boxes to build their shelter with and a reusable tote bag with some essentials including a collapsible mug and a LandAid beanie.

-After everyone had finished with their shelter building exercise, we were invited to mingle in the bar area, where hot drinks and snacks were served to keep us all warm.
-This is where the collapsible mugs came very handy!
+After everyone had finished with their shelter-building exercise, we were invited to mingle in the bar area, where hot drinks and snacks were served to keep us all warm.
+This is where the collapsible mugs came in very handy!